MichaelABryant/heart-disease-prediction/README.md

 * Recall/Sensitivity: 0.90
 * Accuracy: 0.88

 The SVC model scored better in recall (with a score of 0.93), but had a lower accuracy (with a score of 0.82) which is below the doctor diagnosis threshold.
+These LogisticRegression scores are with the default probability threshold of 0.5.
+If higher recall is desired (at the expense of accuracy) then the threshold could be changed.
+Since these scores are within the goal thresholds, I did not change the default 0.5 probability threshold for the model.
 The test set confusion matricies for LogisticRegression and SVC models are displayed below in Figures 5 and 6.

 <div align="center">